 The Bluestone Philosophy

-Put simply, the philosophy of Bluestone Nature School is to honor every child’s right to learn in, with, and about nature.
+Put simply, the philosophy of Bluestone Nature Programs is to honor every child’s right to learn in, with, and about nature.
 We believe that nature is the ideal learning environment for children, and that children will show us what drives their passion for learning when given the chance.

 We create a space where children are celebrated for being unique and exploring their interests while feeling confident that their needs will be met.
 We believe that children should be given space and time to play, problem-solve, create, and take risks.

 If the term “nature-based learning” is new to you, you may be wondering - but what and how will my child learn?
 Nature-Based education is not a new concept, just a term that we’ve coined over the years to describe a wide variety of educational approaches that center time spent in nature.
 Indigenous communities across the globe are the original practitioners of nature-based learning, but for many it was and is simply their lifestyle and culture.

 As the idea of nature-based learning made its way to the United States, we find more and more research supporting the whole child benefits of learning in the great outdoors.
 Many Scandinavian and European countries adopted a nature centric approach to learning years ago, and while there are many ways to offer nature-based learning, one core tenant holds true: the emphasis is placed on child-directed learning that values process-based experiences above end products.

 Culture of Cultivation

-Bluestone Nature School cultivates strong connections to self, each other, and to Mother Earth.
+Bluestone Nature Programs cultivates strong connections to self, each other, and to Mother Earth.
 We do so by cultivating characteristics, including: